Chris Roberts (skateboarder): Early life

-Roberts was born in Inglewood, California on August 13, 1976, and raised in Malibu, California.
+Roberts was born in Inglewood, California on August 13, 1977, and raised in Malibu, California.
 He grew up skateboarding around Los Angeles County and Southern California.

 Career

-In 2007, Roberts turned pro for Chocolate Skateboards.
+In 2007, Roberts became a professional skateboarder with Chocolate Skateboards.
 In 2009, while filming for Crailtap's "Lil Slice of Life" web clip, Roberts' cat, Garvy, figured prominently in the segment.
 After becoming an inside joke among sponsored Southern California skateboarders, Roberts's cat was featured on a series of skateboard decks and merchandise for a variety of his sponsors' brands.

 "The Back Forty" project (2014) and its evolution

 Roberts collaborated with Marc Johnson and Kenny Anderson to launch the "Back Forty" project in mid-2013/early 2014, a creative outlet meant to build and retain quality skateboarding media, industry, and cultural content by and for skateboarders, instead of allowing outside companies unrelated to skate culture capitalizing on skateboarding's popularity and global reach.

-Johnson asserted in a March 2014 interview that while the project sold products, it was not a company per se.
+Johnson stated in a March 2014 interview that while the project sold products, it was not a company per se.
 On the Back Forty's Facebook page, the project is self-defined as a commitment to "Becoming the voice for what skateboarding has to say for itself."
 Johnson further explained: "We have tons of ideas that don't belong anywhere else ...
 Back Forty's a home for all the ideas that we have that don't really vibe with anything else that we're involved in."

 While the project has been largely inactive in recent years, the creative vision which originated with the Back Forty continues in Roberts' Nine Club podcast and web series (see below).
 Johnson appeared on episode #36 of The Nine Club hosted by Roberts where the two discussed their ideas about skateboarding media and industry opportunities for lifelong skateboarders.
 While technically unrelated to The Back Forty, the podcast shows a clear vision of furthering the missions of the former project and generating skateboarding culture, history, and business content by and for skateboarders.